Cronosus99/teen-phone-addiction-prediction/README.md

 As a reminder, Teams is a great place to discuss your project with your peers.
 Feel free to solicit feedback/input (without creating a group project!) and collaborate on your projects with your peers.
 Each milestone will build on top of each other, so make sure you do not fall behind.

 I recommend building your project milestones in a Jupyter Notebook, building upon one another.

+## Milestone 2: Data Preparation

+Now that you have created your idea, located data, and have started your graphical analysis, you will move on to the data preparation process of your project.
+After completing Milestone 2, your data should be ready for the model building/evaluation phase.

+Here is a list of steps to consider performing in Milestone 2:

+- drop any features that are not useful for your model building and explain why they are not useful
+- perform any data extraction/selection steps
+- transform features if necessary
+- engineer new useful features
+- deal with missing data (do not just drop rows or columns without justifying this)
+- create dummy variables if necessary

+Explain your process at each step.
+You can use any methods/tools you think are most appropriate.
+Do what makes the most sense for your data/problem.
+This will vary greatly among different projects.
+Be careful to avoid data snooping in these steps.

+It is important to note that these milestones are meant to keep you on track for the final project submission.
+At any point, you can pivot or modify your project as needed based on what you discover.
+These milestones are not final versions; they are drafts of the many steps you need to complete along the way.

+As a reminder, Teams is a great place to discuss your project with your peers.
+Feel free to solicit feedback/input (without creating a group project!) and collaborate on your projects with your peers.

+Each milestone will build on top of each other, so make sure you do not fall behind.
+Submit Milestones 1 & 2 together.
+I recommend building your project milestones in a Jupyter Notebook, building upon one another.
+However, make sure it is clear where Milestone 1 ends and Milestone 2 begins.
+Milestone 2 is due no later than 11:59 PM on Sunday of Week 8.

+## Milestone 3: Model Building and Evaluation

+In Milestone 3, you will begin the process of selecting, building, and evaluating a model.
+You are required to train and evaluate at least one model in this milestone.
+Write step-by-step for performing each of these steps.
+You can use any methods/tools you think are most appropriate, but you should explain/justify why you are selecting the model(s) and evaluation metric(s) you choose.
+It is important to think about what type of model and metric makes sense for your problem.
+Again, do what makes the most sense for your project.
+Write a short overview/conclusion of the insights gained from your model building/evaluation.

+It is important to note that these milestones are meant to keep you on track for the final project submission.
+At any point, you can pivot or modify your project as needed based on what you discover.
+These milestones are not final versions; they are drafts of the many steps you need to complete along the way.

+As a reminder, Teams is a great place to discuss your project with your peers.
+Feel free to solicit feedback/input (without creating a group project!) and collaborate on your projects with your peers.

+Each milestone will build on top of each other, so make sure you do not fall behind.
+Submit Milestones 1-3 together.
+I recommend building your project milestones in a Jupyter Notebook, building upon one another.
+However, make sure it is clear where each milestone begins and ends.
+Milestone 3 is due no later than 11:59 PM on Sunday of Week 10.

+## Final Submission

+You have made it to the final week of the course and the time has come to submit your final project!
+Using your own judgment and based on the feedback you have received, update your project accordingly.
+Add any new code and/or analysis to your content from Milestones 1-3.
+Clearly note what content has been added since Milestone 3.
+Include this as part of your final project submission.

+The primary final submission for the term project is a minimum five-page project writeup, e.g., MS Word or PDF file, summarizing the details of your project.
+Your final submission should include the following.

+- Introduction
+    - Introduce the problem
+    - Justify why it is important/useful to solve this problem
+    - How would you pitch this problem to a group of stakeholders to gain buy-in to proceed?
+    - Explain where you obtained your data
+- Organized and detailed summary of Milestones 1- 3
+    - EDA; include any visuals you think are important to your project
+    - Data preparation
+    - Model building and evaluation
+- Conclusion
+    - What does the analysis/model building tell you?
+    - Is this model ready to be deployed?
+    - What are your recommendations?
+    - What are some of the potential challenges or additional opportunities that still need to be explored?
+    - To summarize, you should submit the following two items for your term project final submissions:

+All code, content, and analysis from Milestones 1-3 along with any updates Project writeup described above